Solana-Bot-Trading/PowerTrader_AI-V1.0/README.md

 # PowerTrader_AI
 Fully automated crypto trading powered by a custom price prediction AI and a structured/tiered DCA system.

+“It’s an instance-based (kNN/kernel-style) predictor with online per-instance reliability weighting, used as a multi-timeframe trading signal.” - ChatGPT on the type of AI used in this trading bot.

 # Setup & First-Time Use (Windows)

 I would probably stick to < Python 3.12 btw...